GetStream/stream-chat-swiftui/docusaurus/docs/iOS/swiftui/getting-started.md

 let streamChat = StreamChat(chatClient: chatClient, appearance: appearance, utils: utils)
 ```

-### Accessing chat context functionalities
+### Accessing chat context functionalities through injectable variables

 If you build your own view components and you want to use the chat context providing options, you can do so in a way that's very similar to SwiftUI's environment.
 You just need to define the corresponding keypath of the functionality you need, anywhere in your code.

 ```swift
 @Injected(\.chatClient) var chatClient